Second Triumvirate: End of the triumvirate, 32–30 BC

 Antony's forces in Greece provoked panic in Italy; Octavian, no longer calling himself triumvir (but retaining his provincial commands) organised defence of the peninsula.
 He organised a civil oath to his personal leadership, unprecedented in republican history.
 Declaring war on Cleopatra, Octavian also had the republic strip Antony of his legal position.

 Early in the campaigning season of 31 BC, Agrippa launched a series of surprise attacks on the western Greek harbours under Antony's control.
 Octavian moved quickly to take beachheads on the Greek mainland near Corcyra.
 After cutting off Antony's supplies and escape by land, Antony and Cleopatra engaged in a sea battle, attempting to break out with his remaining fleet.
 They fought Octavian on 2 September 31 BC at the Battle of Actium.
 Antony and Cleopatra were able to flee through a gap in the line, which was the plan, but most of his fleet did not follow and returned to port.
 After the battle, most of his forces in Greece surrendered.

 After a number of defections to Octavian – both Roman governors and client kings – through the winter of 31 and 30 BC, Antony's remaining forces were only those in the Ptolemaic Kingdom.
 Troubled by demands from his soldiers for land, and only able to solve them with large-scale land purchases, Octavian marched on Egypt in pursuit of its booty.
 He marched overland on the Mediterranean coast.
 He engaged negotiations with Cleopatra but they broke down by July 30 BC.
 Later that month, Octavian arrived at Alexandria and on 1 August, took and sacked the city.
 He killed Caesarion and Antony's heir, Antyllus, but captured Cleopatra's children for his triumph.
-Cleopatra and Antony committed suicide.
+Cleopatra and Antony died by suicide.